Rise-Vision/common-display-module/README.md

 ## Heartbeat

+A heartbeat loop is called when a module calls receiveMessages(moduleName).
-Well behaved modules should call:
+If that function is not called by a module, modules should explicitly call:

 ``` javascript
   heartbeat.startHearbeatInterval(moduleName);